PelionIoT/mbl-cli/README.md

 This command will instruct MBL-CLI to perform the following actions.

-- Obtain or create a developer certificate and update certificate.
+- Obtain or create a developer certificate and [update authenticity certificate](https://cloud.mbed.com/docs/current/updating-firmware/update-auth-cert.html).
 - Inject the certificates into the selected device's secure storage.

  MBL-CLI will search the Team Store for a device certificate if the `--create-dev-cert` option is omitted.
 If `--create-dev-cert` is given, MBL-CLI will create a new certificate using the Pelion Service API, provision the device, and store the certificate in your Team Store for later use.